Scaling Network Topologies for Multi-User Entanglement Distribution: Background

 \subsection{Scaling of Quantum Networks Topologies}

 Networks, in mathematical terms, are graphs of $V$ vertices and $E$ edges~\cite{rohde_2021}

 The topology of a network is defined as the arrangement of vertices $V$ and how $E$ edges connect them.
 In quantum networks, each graph vertex behaves as a quantum node.
 It can be either an end user or a repeater node performing entanglement swapping and purification.
 An edge is a channel between two adjacent quantum nodes.
-These channels could be optical fibre links, free space or satellite links.
+These channels could be optical fiber links, free space, or satellite links.
 The transmission of a quantum resource throughout a network heavily relies on its topology.
-There are various network shapes, each with its own advantages and disadvantages depending on the edge scheme of the graph.
+There are various network shapes with their advantages and disadvantages.
+We introduce the three used in our analysis.

 A complete graph shown in Fig.~\ref{CGLATT}(a) offers maximum connectivity as every node is linked to each other~\cite{rohde_2021}.
 This lessens the need for quantum memories and makes path-finding effortless.
-However, this topology is impractical for large-scale networks as the number of edges scales quadratically with the number of nodes, resulting in high infrastructure costs,
+However, this topology is impractical for large-scale networks as the number of edges $|E|$ scales quadratically with the number of nodes $|V|$,